 - Load multiple foreign currencies onto one card.

-- Load your own money onto the card.
-This is not a travel credit card.
+- Prepaid – you can load your own money onto the card.

-- Cheap or no extra fees, such as reloading fee, ATM cash withdrawal fee, ETFPOS transaction fee, or fee charged for ‘non-native transactions’ when you run out of local currency on the card and it switches to a different currency automatically.
+- Cheap or no extra fees, such as reloading fee, ATM cash withdrawal fee, eftpos transaction fee, or fee charged for ‘non-native transactions’ when you run out of local currency on the card and it switches to a different currency automatically.
 Check out the average fees here.

 - Convenient to use the card overseas.